ucsb-cs184-f24/team07-LayItOut/team/sprint01/lect05.md

 ### Scribed Discussion:
 Palvi is absent today because of an orthodontist appointment and has notified the team (and Prof. Hollerer) via Slack.
 Created the Kanban Board.
 Added .gitignore and LICENSE.md.
 Updated README.md with tech stack and user roles.

+Everyone present is going to be using Google OAuth for homework 2.